June 10. Kazinform's timeline of major events

 EVENTS

-1934 - The first Meeting of the Folk Art Creative Community with the participation of Zhambyl, Kenen, and Umbetali is held in Almaty city.
+1934 - The 1st Meeting of the Folk Art Creative Community with the participation of Zhambyl, Kenen, and Umbetali is held in Almaty city.

-1998 – The international presentation of Astana, the new capital of Kazakhstan, takes place.
-The Capital Day has been celebrated on the 6th of July since 2006.
+1998 – International presentation of Astana, the new capital of Kazakhstan, is held.
+The Capital Day is celebrated on the 6th of July since 2006.
+Later, in 2019 it is renamed into Nur-Sultan.

 1998 - First President of Kazakhstan-Elbasy Nursultan Nazarbayev lays a capsule to the foundation of the Fatherland Defenders’ Monument.
 The monument is unveiled May 9, 2001.

-2004 – The inauguration ceremony of the National Academic Library of the Republic of Kazakhstan is held in Astana (now – Nur-Sultan).
+2004 - The National Academic Library of the Republic of Kazakhstan is officially inaugurated.

-2005 - First President of Kazakhstan-Elbasy Nursultan Nazarbayev, mayors of large CIS cities, foreign guests, dignitaries and many others participate in the unveiling ceremony of the Chamber Hall at the Kazakh National Academy of Music.
+2005 - First President of Kazakhstan-Elbasy Nursultan Nazarbayev, mayors of large CIS cities, foreign guests and many others participate in the opening of the Chamber Hall at the Kazakh National Academy of Music.

-2010 – The Issyk State Museum of History and Culture is unveiled in Yenbekshikazakh district of Almaty region.
-The museum is opened as part of the Madeni mura (Cultural Heritage) Program.
+2010 - Issyk State Museum of History and Culture is opened in Yenbekshikazakh district of Almaty region.
+The museum is opened as part of the Cultural Heritage program.

-2011 - Executive Secretary of the Kazakh Foreign Ministry Rapil Zhoshibayev announces Astana's bid to host the EXPO 2017 international specialized exhibition at the BIE headquarters in Paris, France.
+2011 - Executive Secretary of the Kazakh Foreign Ministry Rapil Zhoshibayev announces Astana's bid to host the EXPO 2017 international specialized exhibition at the BIE headquarters in Paris.

-2015 – Former UN Secretary General Ban Ki-moon and then Kazakh Minister of Foreign Affairs Erlan Idrissov unveil the new building of the United Nations Organization in Astana (now – Nur-Sultan).
+2015 – Former UN Secretary General Ban Ki-moon and then Kazakh Minister of Foreign Affairs Erlan Idrissov unveil the new building of the United Nations Organization in Nur-Sultan (formerly Astana).

-2017 - The Honorary Consulate of the Grand Duchy of Luxembourg is unveiled in the Kazakh capital.
+2017 - The Honorary Consulate of the Grand Duchy of Luxembourg is opened in Nur-Sultan (formerly Astana).

-2017 – Kazakhstani opera singer Batyrzhan Smakov gives a solo concert at the Teatro della Fortuna in Fano on Independence Day of Italy.
+2017 - On Independence Day of Italy, opera singer of Kazakhstan Batyrzhan Smakov gives a solo concert at the Teatro della Fortuna in Fano.

-2018 – Team Kazakhstan hauls 13 gold, 9 silver and 15 bronze medals at the World Swimming Cup for people with special needs in Germany.
+2018 - Kazakh team wins 13 gold, 9 silver and 15 bronze medals at the World Swimming Cup in Germany held among the people with special needs.